monzo/Judo-Swift/README.md

 ### Examples

 #### Token and Secret
 The token and secret are accessible from your judo account [here](https://portal.judopay.com/Developer).
-After you have created an app you can either generated sandbox or live tokens.
+After you have created an app you can either generate sandbox or live tokens.
 We recommend you to set this in your AppDelegate in the `didFinishLaunchingWithOptions` method.

 ```swift
 let token = "a3xQdxP6iHdWg1zy"